-Nifco UK is manufacturer of plastic automotive components, and is part of the global Nifco Inc which was established more than 50 years ago in Tokyo, Japan, right in the middle of the industrial boom of the sixties.
+Nifco UK is a manufacturer of plastic automotive components, and is part of the global Nifco Inc which was established more than 50 years ago in Tokyo, Japan, right in the middle of the industrial boom of the sixties.
 Even then the heads of the business knew they wanted to be innovative industry leaders.
 This was set out in the company ethos, known as the Nifco Spirit to “constantly look for innovations without fear of failure, and boldly face the challenge of new work.”

 Because of their strong customer focus, Perfect Image knew we would work well with Nifco UK as part of a trusted partnership that has flourished to the point where Nifco UK has recently submitted its developed Qlik apps for consideration in the global awards.